Updated June 2024

 Introduction

-I have a complicated relationship with 28mm.
-I absolutely love the 28mm perspective, but as an eyeglasses-wearer, I’ve always had trouble seeing the 28mm framelines on Leica cameras.
-Despite this, I bought a Leica 28mm Summicron to replace my oversized Zeiss 35/1.4 as my go-to lens.
+Years ago, I bought a Leica 28mm Summicron to replace my oversized Zeiss 35/1.4 as my go-to lens.
 I was excited by the compactness of the 28 Summicron, as well as its reputation for stellar image quality and unique rendering.

 What I quickly found is the 28 Summicron is one of Leica’s greatest successes.
 It’s the perfect 28mm lens, and consequently this review will be brief.

 The lens reviewed here is the version 1.
 The version 2, released in 2016, has an improved metal screw-on hood and improved sharpness in the periphery.
+Version 3, released in 2023, is optically the same as version 2 but can focus closer than 0.7m.

 I can’t emphasize enough how much I like the 28mm field of view.
 There’s a reason most smartphone cameras are 28mm-equivalent.
 It’s a very natural-looking perspective that’s wide enough to capture an entire scene but not so wide that the edges look stretched.
 Photos shot with 28mm have the ability to draw me in and make me feel like I’m there.
 It’s an especially effective focal length for street photography: